Weighted function spaces: convolutors, multipliers, and mollifiers: Spaces of Gelfand-Shilov-type

-\begin{proof} Before we show the equivalences, we note that if either of the mappings in $(ii)$ or $(iii)$ is well defined, it is automatically continuous by Lemma \ref{l:ExtensionConvolution} and the closed graph theorem since all involved spaces are Fr\'echet spaces.
+\begin{proof} Before we show the equivalences, we note that if either of the mappings in $(ii)$ or $(iii)$ is well-defined, it is automatically continuous by the closed graph theorem since all involved spaces are Fr\'echet spaces.